-In 2022, Oregon's one-call center received 350,949 notifications from Oregonians who were planning to dig.
-This was a 1.15 percent decrease from 2021.
-These initial notifications are critical to protecting life and property when working and excavating around underground utilities.
+In 2023, Oregon's one-call center received 342,061 notifications from Oregonians who were planning to dig.
+These initial notifications are critical to preventing property damage and injuries when working and excavating around underground utilities.
 The call center is responsible for identifying the dig site and alerting the appropriate utility members to locate and mark their facilities.
-As a result, the call center sent out 1,934,676 excavation notices to underground utility members in 2022.
-This represented a 4.18 percent decrease from 2021 volumes.
+As a result, the call center sent out 1,869,969 excavation notices to underground utility members in 2023.
+This represented a 3.34 percent decrease from 2022 volumes.

 The call center isn't just about calls though, as many submit their requests online.
 Oregon processes online locate requests through an internet ticketing application called ITICnxt.
 ITICnxt is an efficient and accurate way to request locates with enhanced mapping and marking.
-The system has achieved an adoption rate of more than 70%, and we are working to bring that number above 80% through education, training and informational resources.
+The system has achieved an adoption rate of more than 75%, and we are working to bring that number above 80% through education, training and informational resources.